 Unfortunately, the Hands of Orlac plot proves a decided disappointment.
 For one, we go from a story about a murderer obsessively haunted by guilt to a run of the mill film about an ordinary man being taken over by a transplanted organ.
 The cliches that The Hands of Orlac and its ilk have created are so familiar to the genre now that there is almost zero surprise to anything that happens.
 It takes nearly half of the film, for instance, for the characters to catch up to what we know has been happening all along simply due to watching a few of these Orlac-styled films.
 At all points, you are able to easily predict exactly where the film is going.

 Director Michael Cuesta had previously made films about troubled youth with the likes of L.I.E.
-(2001) and Twelve and Holding (2005).
+(2001) and Twelve and Holding (2005) and subsequently went on to make Kill the Messenger (2014) and American Assassin (2017).
 Within genre material, Cuesta also made the unsold tv pilot for Babylon Fields (2007) about zombies.
-Screenwriter David Callaham has also written Doom (2005), Horsemen (2009), The Expendables (2010), Godzilla (2014) and Wonder Woman 1984 (2019).
+Screenwriter David Callaham has also written Doom (2005), Horsemen (2009), The Expendables (2010), Godzilla (2014) and Wonder Woman 1984/WW84 (2020).
 Interestingly, Tell-Tale is produced by the Scott Free production company of brothers Tony and Ridley Scott.